 An estimated $14.3 billion is now held in over 3,000 private and public ancillary funds in Australia.

-In her recent ProBono Australia article, our Executive Director, Anna Draffin offers her top #10tips to make sure your charity is best placed to receive donations from such ancillary funds – the expected and the unexpected.
+In a ProBono Australia article, our Executive Director, Anna Draffin offers her top #10tips to make sure your charity is best placed to receive donations from such ancillary funds – the expected and the unexpected.

 Do you already have these tips in place?